MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/2-create-a-search-experience/readme.md

     * Makes the `searchResultsElement` visible by removing the `.hidden` class.
     * Calls `mapsIndoorsInstance.highlight(locationIdsToHighlight)` to highlight all found locations on the map simultaneously.
 The `highlight()` method accepts an array of location IDs.
 See its [API documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/MapsIndoors.html#highlight) for details on batch highlighting.
   * **`.catch(error => { ... })`**: Handles potential errors during the search request, logging them to the console and displaying an error message in the list.
+* The `handleLocationClick` function is now used for both map clicks and search result clicks, ensuring consistent behavior and code reuse.
+* When a user clicks a search result or a POI on the map, the map will center on that location, switch to the correct floor, and select the location.
+* This pattern will be reused and expanded in later steps.

 ## Expected Outcome